 The area I am least impressed with are the shoulders.
 As you can see in the pictures, that’s as far as they go up without flipping the shoulders around.

 They do kind of dislodge a little bit like their Figuarts contemporaries and slide down, but you really don’t get any more range out of them.
 As a matter of fact, I popped my figure’s right arm off trying to get it higher about 3 minutes out of the box.
 Snapped back in, so it’s all good.
 Not once in my 43 years have I ever seen Batman put both arms straight out to his sides, parallel with the floor, and begin spinning at criminals, shrieking “I’m not hitting you, if you get in the way of my spinning fists, it’s not my fault!”
 However, the shoulder thing also stops him from pulling his arm back to pull off a decent “You’re about to get punched” pose.

 Speaking of Figuarts, he scales nicely with my Figuarts Ant-Man.
 It’s just insane the amount of detail they can get on a six inch figure as opposed to when I was a kid with my 1:18 figures.

-My final analysis, unless you are specifically trying to get all of the Multiverse or Mezco line from a completionist point of view (and I’m ok with that), I don’t think you can go wrong picking up the Mafex Batman.
+My final analysis, unless you are specifically trying to get all of the Multiverse or Mezco line from a completionist point of view (and I’m ok with that), I don’t think you can go wrong picking up the Mafex Dawn of Justice Batman.
 It’s a great looking figure with plenty of extra parts and pieces and he feels solid in your hands.